 Our Verdict: Best for Face and Nails

-- 100% Pure unrefined and organic Jojoba Oil from Simmondsia chinensis grown in Arizona, cold pressed
+This 100% pure, unrefined organic Jojoba Oil is grown in Arizona.

 5. Viva Naturals Certified Organic Jojoba Oil

 Our Verdict: Best for Acne